rknudson/notes/DnD Notes/October14.20.md

 - Made it to Zeineth Ventures
 	- Completing quests is known across guild halls
 	- Checking the job board
-		- Royal Archaeological Society is looking for someone to accompany someone into the depths of a long for gotten cave system in which they have credible information indicating that a stronghold that was constructed of the era of the Obliete empire can be found.
+		- Royal Archaeological Society is looking for someone to accompany someone into the depths of a long forgotten cave system in which they have credible information indicating that a stronghold that was constructed of the era of the Obliete empire can be found.
 We can keep any items of value that are not of archeological significance - in Bialyvale
 		- Lady Perth Windham is looking for Mrs Mittens (fancy writing)
 			- Says where the Windham estate is (on the private island)
 		- Pete Tom's is looking to buy your shiny shit. (punk rock)